thegooddocsproject/templates/base-template/base-doctype-guide-template.md

     * When documentation is out of date with software.
     * When documentation hasn’t been reviewed for a while.
 * Integrating documentation checklists into software deployment, build, and test processes.
-* This section can remain empty if there is no extra recommendations to add beyond general guidance in the `doctype_guide`.
+* This section can remain empty if there are no extra recommendations to add beyond general guidance in the `doctype_guide`.

 }